 What to Look for When Buying a Handheld Ham Radio

-Of course, you shouldn’t think a ham radio would be as advanced as your smartphone, but there are certain benefits.
-Let’s take a look at what features you should consider when picking out the best handheld ham radio from a wide range of options.
+Of course, you shouldn’t think a ham radio would be as advanced as your smartphone, but there are still many benefits a radio offers.
+Let’s consider what features you should search for when picking out and using handheld ham radio from a wide range of options.

 Would you need to monitor two frequencies at once, or will general coverage do?
-There are also advanced radios with great audio quality and tri-band radio benefits, like the Yaesu VX-6R.
-Remember that you need a license for it and the frequencies you are allowed to use depends on this factor.
-VHF and UHF radio bands are good for beginners, which is what most people use unless enhanced communication is needed (e.g. morse code).
+You can get advanced handheld ham radios with great audio quality and tri-band radio benefits, like the Yaesu VX-6R and Yaesu FT60R.
+VHF and UHF radio bands are good for beginners, which is what many people use unless enhanced communication is needed (e.g. morse code).

-Most are limited to 5 watts, but there are adjustable options with the highest output power ranking at 7 to 8 watts.
-Adjusting the power helps with better transmission over longer distances, or when you need to save some battery and power.
-Remember this, the more power, the better the range.
+Most are limited to 5 watts, but it’s good to have adjustable options with the highest output power ranking at 7 watts to 8 watts.
+Adjusting the power helps with better transmission over longer distances, or when you need to save some power.
+Keep this in mind: the more power, the better the range.

 Can You Program It?